The Last Communion of Saint Jerome (Domenichino)

-The Last Communion of St. Jerome is a 1614 oil-on-canvas painting by the Italian artist Domenichino.
-It was commissioned for the church of San Girolamo della Carità in Rome in 1612 and is now in the Pinacoteca Vaticana.
+The Last Communion of Saint Jerome is a 1614 oil-on-canvas painting by the Italian artist Domenichino.
+It was commissioned for the Church of Saint Jerome of the Charity in Rome in 1612 and the original is now in the Pinacoteca Vaticana.
 The composition is very similar to a painting of the same subject by Agostino Carracci.
 Domenichino's rival, Giovanni Lanfranco, accused Domenichino of plagiarism due to the similarities.

 Subject matter

-The main subject of this painting is St. Jerome, who is the thin central figure depicted kneeling with the red cloth.
-St. Jerome (c.
+The main subject of this painting is Saint Jerome, who is the thin central figure depicted kneeling with the red cloth.
+Saint Jerome (c.
 347–420) is a Christian Latin scholar, translator, and priest.
-He was considered a doctor of the church, a saint whose doctrinal writings had special authority.
+He was considered a Doctor of the Church, a saint whose doctrinal writings had special authority.
 One of his accomplishments is translating the Bible into Latin.
 From 382 to 385, he was a secretary for Pope Damasus I in Rome.

 Domenichino's painting shares its subject with an earlier painting by Sandro Botticelli, in which Botticelli depicted a scene from the pseudepigraphical letter of Eusebius to Damasus.

 History

 Commission

-The Congregation of San Girolamo della Carità church in Rome had been undergoing renovations and was being refurbished between 1611 and 1615.
+The Church of Saint Jerome of the Archconfraternity of Charity in Rome had been undergoing renovations and was being refurbished between 1611 and 1615.
 Domenichino was commissioned to do a painting for the high altar of the church.
-He was paid 240 scudi for the commission of this painting of The Last Communion of St. Jerome.
+He was paid 240 scudi for the commission of this painting of The Last Communion of Saint Jerome.
 This was Domenichino's first public commission for an altarpiece.
 Domenichino had worked on this painting for two years before its completion in 1614.